 - MFA bombing.
-A side effect of MFA fatigue, this occurs when a criminal gains access to someone’s login and password details but still needs to surpass a final barrier to entry into a sensitive online account: a one-time, time-sensitive multifactor authentication (MFA) code.
-The criminal either barrages someone’s phone with code request texts until the person disables MFA in annoyance, or the criminal impersonates a support employee and requests the code via phone, email, or text.
+This occurs when a criminal gains access to someone’s login and password details but still needs to surpass a final barrier to enter a sensitive online account: a one-time, time-sensitive multifactor authentication (MFA) code.
+The criminal either barrages someone’s phone with code request texts until the person disables MFA in annoyance or the criminal impersonates a support employee and requests the code via phone, email, or text.

 - Session hijacking.
-This occurs when a cybercriminal takes over a user’s conversation or sensitive internet session (like online banking or online shopping) and continues the session as if they are the legitimate user.
+Session hijacking occurs when a cybercriminal takes over a user’s conversation or sensitive internet session (like online banking or online shopping) and continues the session as if they are the legitimate user.
 The criminal can do this by stealing the user’s session cookie.

-Cybercriminals gain access to mobile devices to carry out MiTM mobile attacks through three main methods: Wi-Fi eavesdropping, malware, or phishing.
+Cybercriminals gain access to devices to carry out MiTM attacks through three main methods: Wi-Fi eavesdropping, malware, or phishing.

 How Can You Identify a MiTM Mobile Attack?